Wound Care Products: About Gauzes and Tapes

 With large or poorly healing wounds, wound care products, such as gauze and medical tape provide much better coverage than standard bandages.

-About Gauzes: Gauzes are primarily available in two forms, gauze rolls and gauze sponges.
+About Gauzes: Gauzes are primarily available in two forms, gauze rolls and gauze sponges or pads.
 Usually, organizations that purchase gauzes in bulk opt for the rolls.
 However, there’s no mandatory rule that gauze rolls are meant just for bulk use and gauze sponges are applicable for sporadic use.
 Many people also find the rolls to be advantageous as they can be cut to fit odd shaped wounds perfectly.
 Sponges are more often used in sterile settings and are typically square with differing sizes and thickness, referred to as “ply”.

 What makes gauzes different from regular sheets of cloth?
 Gauzes, unlike regular cloth, are loosely woven.
 This loose weave provides this fabric with a lightweight, delicate, yet durable and absorbable structure.
 The most common weave type used for making gauzes is leno or doup weave.
 This weave type enables light and air to penetrate easily through gauzes.
 Cotton is another common raw material used for making this wound care product.
 You will also see gauzes made from other materials such as wool, linen, and silk.
 Each has a unique feel and purpose dependent on the wound being covered.